dcLouisDan/project-management-system-fe/docs/DEVELOPMENT_PLAN.md

 - Billing and Limits links - ❌ Not in navigation (may be future features)

 **Action Items:**
-- [ ] Determine if `/settings/team` route is needed
+- [x] Determine if `/settings/team` route is needed
-- [ ] Implement `/settings/team` route if required
-- [ ] Remove placeholder links from navigation if not needed
+- [x] Remove placeholder links from navigation if not needed
-- [ ] Update navigation to reflect actual available routes
+- [x] Update navigation to reflect actual available routes

 ---